ThangPhamVan/frontend-github-search/README.md

 `Components`: Contains all the components of the application.

-`Images`: Contains all the static images of the application.
+`Store`: Contains all the config store of the application.

 The rest are self explanatory.
 ***